ISG-ICS/cloudberry/docs/quick-start.md

 ~/cloudberry> sbt "project neo" "run"
 ```

-Wait until the shell prints the messages as shown in the following screenshot:
+Wait until the shell prints the messages shown in the following screenshot:
 ![neo][neo]

-**Step 6**: Start the TwitterMap frontend by running the following command in another shell:
+**Step 6**: Start the TwitterMap Web server (in port 9001) by running the following command in another shell:

 ```
 ~/cloudberry> sbt "project twittermap" "run 9001"
 ```

-Wait until the shell prints the messages as shown in the following screenshot:
+Wait until the shell prints the messages shown in the following screenshot:
 ![twittermap][twittermap]

 **Step 7**: Open a browser to access [http://localhost:9001](http://localhost:9001) to see the TwitterMap frontend.
-Notice that the first time you open the page, it could take up to several minutes (depending on your machine) to show the following webpage:
+The first time you open the page, it could take up to several minutes (depending on your machine's speed) to show the following Web page:
 ![web][web]

-**Congratulations!** You have successfully set up TwitterMap using AsterixDB and Cloudberry!
+**Congratulations!** You have successfully set up TwitterMap using Cloudberry and AsterixDB!

-### Connect to your own AsterixDB cluster
+## Setup your own AsterixDB cluster

+The instructions above assume that we use an AsterixDB instance in a Docker container.
+If you want to setup your AsterixDB cluster, please use the following steps.

+**Step 8**: Follow the instructions on the [AsterixDB Installation Guide](https://ci.apache.org/projects/asterixdb/index.html) to install an AsterixDB cluster.
+Select your preferred installation option.

+**Step 9**: Ingest twitter data.

-To connect with an existing AsterixDB cluster, you can modify the AsterixDB hostname in the
-configuration file `neo/conf/application.conf` and change the `asterixdb.url` value to the AsterixDB hostname.
+**Step 10**: Change the Cloudberry middleware configuration to connect to this new AsterixDB cluster.
+You can modify the AsterixDB hostname in the configuration file `neo/conf/application.conf` and change the `asterixdb.url` value to the AsterixDB hostname.

 ```
 asterixdb.url = "http://YourAsterixDBHostName:19002/query/service"
 ```

-### Run your own front-end server
+## Build your own application

-TwitterMap is our homemade front-end that shows how to use Cloudberry server.
-You can implement own front-end service
-and let it talk to Cloudberry to achieve the same interactive user experience.

-### Customize front-end requests
-Read more on [documentation](/documentation) about how to write Cloudberry requests for your own front-end applications.
+For more information about Cloudberry, please read its [documentation](/documentation).

 [architecture]: /img/quick-start-architecture.png
 {: width="800px"}